 The challenge was to create a genuine and emotive video piece that would communicate the company’s grassroots values, and be ‘real’ about the intense, physical nature of the work.
-This honest approach was designed to connect with and attract potential new recruits in an authentic way.

 Director John McGovarin came up with a creative solution.
 What would have usually been an initial research session, would become the audio script and narrative to the video.

 Hitting the record button on the sound recorder during a casual conversation, we captured every word.
 As the conversation flowed, the guys opened up about what it really meant to work for DIAB – the good times, the hard work, the sacrifices and opportunities; and the sense of purpose that came from being part of a company built on strong work ethics and family values.

 Following the recording session, the crew spent five days travelling to some of the work sites around WA.
 They captured vision of the industrial landscapes, the heavy machinery, and the DIAB teams hard at work – from waking up in their ‘dongas’ at dawn, to sharing a meal at the mess hall at dusk.